top of page

 Quick disclaimer : I'm not a vulgar person but my vocabulary can be colourful.
 My life is R-rated and my website occasionally reflects that.
 Be aware of some frank language.
 All my photos are PG, but please read blogs before sharing with kids.

-Backpacks are my preferred way of lugging my belongings around.
-Depending on the destination or type of trip, my suitcase is sometimes the better choice.
-But in general, since most of my trips involve various destinations and multiple means of transportation, I reach for my backpack.
+Backpacks are my preferred way of hauling my belongings around.
+Depending on the trip, my suitcase is sometimes the better choice.
+Since most of my trips involve various destinations and multiple means of transportation, I usually reach for my backpack.
+Along with the pleasure of looking overburdened and being a sucker for punishment (just kidding), here’s why my backpack is my jam:

 CLOTHING

-1. Consider the season / environment.
+1. Consider the season/environment.

 If you’re going somewhere warm, you've got less bulk to pack; tank tops, shorts and flip flops are easy.
 The tricky spots are the cold or rainy ones.
 In either case, the key is layers.
-For cool and rainy weather, bring a few long-sleeved shirts, a wind-rain jacket, closed shoes like runners, and a few pairs of long pants.
-Merino wool and quick-dry clothing are must-haves; they don’t smell as much (which means less washing), they dry quickly whether you’re sweating in them or washing them, and they fold well without much wrinkling.

-2. Invest in lightweight, good-quality packing cubes
+2. Invest in high-quality packing cubes

 For longer trips, I use two medium cubes (black and red) and one small one (blue).
 All by Eagle Creek.